No. 7 Knights fall to DeSoto in 6A regional quarterfinals

-Heights junior standout David Punch found the going tough in the paint on the offensive end.
+Heights junior standout Punch found the going tough in the paint on the offensive end, unable to get any shots to fall.
 He was held to nine points and fouled out with just over four minutes remaining, complicating the Knights’ comeback effort.
-Punch also tallied six blocks, nine rebounds and four assists.
+But he did tally six blocks, nine rebounds and four assists.

-Cooper turned around and headed back to the other end of the court well before his bomb neared the rim.
-He knew it was good.
+Cooper turned around and headed back to the other end of the court well before his bomb swished through the net.
+He knew it was pure.

 It gave DeSoto (28-8) a 44-31 lead.
 By the time the Knights finally got the deficit to four, they had all but run out of time.